 Malware is short for "malicious software."
 Malware is any kind of unwanted software that is installed without your knowledge or consent.
 Cybercriminals sometimes try to trick you into downloading rogue (fake) security software that claims to protect you against malware.
-This rogue security software might ask you to pay for a fake product, install malware on your computer, or steal your personal information including your Windows Live ID and password.
+This rogue security software might ask you to pay for a fake product, install malware on your computer, or steal your personal information including your Microsoft account username and password.

 There are several free ways to help protect your computer against malware:

 - Make sure automatic updating is turned on to get all the latest security updates

 - Keep your firewall turned on

 - Don't open spam email messages or click links on suspicious websites

 - Download Microsoft Security Essentials, which is free, or another reputable antivirus and anti-malware program

 - Scan your computer with the Microsoft Safety Scanner